Nucor (NYS: NUE) reported earnings on July 18. Here are the numbers you need to know.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 7.8%, 520 basis points worse than the prior-year quarter.
-Operating margin was 5.6%, 460 basis points worse than the prior-year quarter.
-Net margin was 2.2%, 370 basis points worse than the prior-year quarter.
+For the quarter, gross margin was 6.7%, 110 basis points worse than the prior-year quarter.
+Operating margin was 4.1%, 150 basis points worse than the prior-year quarter.
+Net margin was 1.8%, 40 basis points worse than the prior-year quarter.
 (Margins calculated in GAAP terms.)

-The stock has a five-star rating (out of five) at Motley Fool CAPS, with 2,149 members out of 2,234 rating the stock outperform, and 85 members rating it underperform.
-Among 514 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 498 give Nucor a green thumbs-up, and 16 give it a red thumbs-down.
+The stock has a four-star rating (out of five) at Motley Fool CAPS, with 2,077 members out of 2,161 rating the stock outperform, and 84 members rating it underperform.
+Among 500 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 489 give Nucor a green thumbs-up, and 11 give it a red thumbs-down.

 Is Nucor the right metals stock for you?
 Look beyond the steel mill and find out the best way to profit from inflation and gold with a little-known company we profile in, "The Tiny Gold Stock Digging Up Massive Profits."
 Click here for instant access to this free report.

 Add Nucor to My Watchlist.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-Motley Fool newsletter services have recommended buying shares of Nucor.
+The Motley Fool recommends Nucor.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.